 After tidy up time, during which a couple of the parents are asked to help with washing/drying up, the children spend some time outside.
 There is the whole of the farm to explore as well as a playground by the farm cafe.
 The session ends by joining together again and singing a goodbye song.
 There is occassionally a puppet show or 'bakers shop' song on baking days.

 Adults and children are invited to wear slippers indoors, especially in the winter.
 Please make sure your child is equipped with wellies, rainproof clothing when its wet, warm jumpers & hats in colder weather, and sunhats when it's hot.
 Unless weather is really poor, families are encouraged to venture outside to breath out again after the more held time sharing the snack.

-Both groups are run by Jan Coles, a trained and experienced Steiner kindergarten teacher and parent & child leader.
+Both groups are run by Patri Dominguez de Terry, a trained and experienced Steiner kindergarten teacher and parent & child leader.

 Each group is limited to a maximum of 14 families.

 If you would like to join one of our Parent and Child Groups, please contact Inga.